a327ex/emoji-merge/README.md

     :physics_world_init():random_init():shake_init():slow_init():system_init()
 ```

 Each mixin and why they're here will be explained in its own section.
-Next, the [`main:init`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L127) function is defined.
+The [`main:init`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L127) function is defined below this.
 This is the function that gameplay code calls to set most engine settings up.
 In emoji merge it looks like this, for instance:

 ```lua
 main:init{title = 'emoji merge', web = true, theme = 'twitter_emoji', w = 640, h = 360, sx = 2, sy = 2}